Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 Cleaning Stubborn Stains

-• If you notice mildew or mold, mix equal parts vinegar and water and spray onto grout lines.
+• If you notice mildew or mold, mix equal parts of vinegar and water and spray onto grout lines.

 • Let it sit for 10 minutes and scrub with a brush.